1895–96 Northern Rugby Football Union season: Season summary

 The championship hung in the balance until the final game of the tournament.
 Manningham needed travel to Hunslet and win in order to beat Halifax by a single point and claim the first Northern Union title.
-The Manningham team left Midland Station at 2.10, but the committee elected to travel in two stagecoaches.
+The Manningham team left Bradford Market Street station at 2.10, but the committee elected to travel in two stagecoaches.
 A large following travelled with the team and the road adjacent to the ground was crowded with various vehicles flying banners, flags and even Chinese umbrellas in Manningham's claret and amber colours.

 The match was played at a furious pace.
 A crowd of around 15,000 saw the game swing from end to end.
 The referee at one point had to halt the match in order to caution the players of both sides as the game was getting extremely rough.
 The match remained scoreless until the second half when Manningham's Jack Brown attempted a drop kick.
 The ball struck the post, but flew over the bar to wild cheers.
 Manningham won 4–0 and thereby became the first ever champions of the Northern Union.

 The Northern Union held an additional contest, for determining county champions, and it was won by Lancashire with Yorkshire second and Cheshire third.